-cultures are in a state of arrested development as a result of lack of sensory input.
-Our experiments support this view, since we found that substituting for thalamic inputs with distributed electrical stimulation reduced bursting dramatically.
+It has been suggested that the persistence of global bursting in mature cultures is evidence that such cultures are in a state of arrested development as a result of lack of sensory input.
+Our experiments support this view, because we found that substituting for thalamic inputs with distributed electrical stimulation reduced bursting dramatically.
 Given that the developmental fine structuring of several primary cortical sensory areas in vivo is known to be determined by the pattern of inputs, it is tantalizing to ask whether persistently applied stimulation in vitro might similarly influence network topology.

-In contrast to burst suppression by (partially) blocking excitatory synaptic transmission, e.g. using AP5, CNQX (Jimbo et al., 2000), magnesium or kainic acid (Furshpan and Potter, 1989), distributed stimulation does not reduce the ability of the culture to respond to additional stimuli.
+In contrast to burst suppression by (partially) blocking excitatory synaptic transmission, e.g., using AP5, CNQX (Jimbo et al., 2000), magnesium, or kainic acid (Furshpan and Potter, 1989), distributed stimulation does not reduce the ability of the culture to respond to additional stimuli.
 Continuously applying distributed stimulation to suppress bursts is thus compatible with studies of use-dependent modification of activity in cultured networks.
-Additional stimuli can be superimposed on a background of burst-quieting stimuli, to tetanize particular pathways or to probe network activity.
+Additional stimuli can be superimposed on a background of burst-quieting stimuli, to tetanize particular pathways, or to probe network activity.
 Moreover, distributed stimulation mimics more natural modes of activation in which sensory signals are continuously coming in to the network.
 Bursts are known to have an effect on tetanus-induced synaptic plasticity (Maeda et al., 1998).
-Therefore, we suggest that burst suppression may lead to more stable connections, and more predictable results of tetanization (Z. C. Chao, Wagenaar, and Potter, 'Random external background stimulation helps maintain network synaptic stability after tetanization: a modeling study', submitted).
-We expect that burst control will make these networks more useful for the study of distributed information processing, robotic control, and network plasticity related to learning and memory (Potter, 2001; DeMarse et al., 2001; Potter et al., 2004).
+Therefore, we suggest that burst suppression may lead to more stable connections and more predictable results of tetanization (Z. C. Chao, Wagenaar, and Potter, unpublished observations).
+We expect that burst control will make these networks more useful for the study of distributed information processing, robotic control, and network plasticity related to learning and memory (Potter, 2001; DeMarse et al., 2001; Potter et al., 2005).